 And also: higher ration doesn’t guarantee higher rankings.

-- Check if your HTML code is valid – You can do that on http://validator.w3.org/.
-Invalid html can cause issues for crawlers and users.
+- Check if your HTML code is valid: You can do that on validator.w3.org.
+Invalid HTML can cause issues for crawlers and users.
 Remove all invalid code.

-- Check how efficient is your code by evaluating your page’s loading speed – Many aspects of page’s speed depend on the efficiency of the code.
-Google’s Page Speed tool can give you some advices how to improve your pages’ loading times and therefore improve the efficiency of pages’ code.
+- Check how efficient is your code by evaluating your page’s loading speed: Many aspects of page speed depending on the efficiency of the code.
+Google’s Page Speed tool can give you some advises how to improve your pages’ loading times and therefore improve the efficiency of pages’ code.